- Accommodation on double occupancy basis.

 When you are sure you are traveling, please don't delay in booking.
 The internal flights are the key factor in determining whether your trip can be realized or not.
-A deposit of US$300 on land plus the cost of domestic airfares is requested along with the complete trip application form and passport copies.
+We request you for a deposit of US$300 on land, plus the cost of domestic airfares along with the complete trip application form and passport copies.

 Balance payment is due 90 days before your departure.
 Depending on the number of applicants, we may set an early payment date.

 - Ninety days prior departure: Administrative fee US$ 150 per person.